-Now for the part that people find most stressful when they don’t have an amazing checklist to help plan and organise their move.
-Since we aim to help, we’ve created a page about moving abroad with a checklist for those relocating to a new country.
+Most people find moving stressful, especially when they don’t have an amazing checklist to help plan and organise their move.
+Since our goal is to help you breathe a little easier during this moving ordeal, we’ve created a general page about moving abroad with a checklist for those relocating to a new country.

-Like every nation, Japan has its own twists and turns.
-So, we have taken the time to compile a list of the most important things for when moving to Japan from the UK.
+But like every nation, Japan has its twists and turns.
+So, we have taken the time to compile a list of some additional things to consider when moving to Japan from the UK.